ajuratovic/expression-evaluator/README.md

 H2 database running in memory (data will not be persistent across application restarts).

 ### 3rd party libraries
-You are free to add/change any libraries which you might need to solve this exercise, except using any 3rd party expression evaluation library (i.e. SpEL, JSONPath or any other).
+You are free to add/change any libraries which you might need to solve this exercise, except using any 3rd party expressionModel evaluationModel library (i.e. SpEL, JSONPath or any other).
 Also the requirement is that we do not have to setup / install any external software to run this application.

 ### Running the exercise with maven
 ```mvn spring-boot:run```